wp-plugins/yith-woocommerce-stripe/readme.txt

 1. Unzip the downloaded zip file.
 2. Upload the plugin folder into the `wp-content/plugins/` directory of your WordPress site.
 3. Activate `YITH WooCommerce Stripe` from Plugins page

+= Configuration =

+YITH WooCommerce Stripe will add a new settings tab called "Stripe", into Woocommerce -> Settings -> Checkout -> Stripe.
+Here you are able to configure all the plugin settings.
+You need to register an account to [Stripe.com](https://stripe.com/) and set the API key in the plugin settings.
+You can get the API keys from [your stripe dashboard](https://dashboard.stripe.com/account/apikeys).

 == Frequently Asked Questions ==